mavaze/bahubali/README.md

 1. Load Game > Show List of saved snapshots
 2. User selects one and bypass all initial steps as theme, player, living objects, last actions etc. were restored to its saved state, from where player can resume game.

+# ScreenShots

 # Design Considerations:
 1. Coded it to interfaces at maximum extent so that one implementation can be swapped out with another one, achieving lose coupling.
 2. Supports multiple Topics/Themes and with one line change of code (call register method of TopicRegistry which maintains list of loaded themes) and addition of an jar in classpath will do its magic.
 Currently I have 2 themes viz.
 ‘Classic’ and ‘Game of Thrones’.
 ‘Classic’ one is not fully implemented though.
 3. Since future requirement could be to map an object on the map, instead of writing sysouts one after another, the text on screen is managed with its x,y coordinates.
-4. Display is layout based and a composite layout is created with StatisticsLayout, MenusLayout and MapLayout as embedded containers.
+4. Display is layout based and a **CompositeLayout** is created with **StatisticsLayout**, **MenusLayout** and **MapLayout** as embedded containers.
 The names suggest their purpose.
-Theme can decide its own map, and will render itself in MapLayout (though it is yet to be implemented).
+Theme can decide its own map, and will render itself in **MapLayout** (though it is yet to be implemented).
-5. A ‘Terminal’ interface is introduced to let us tomorrow swap current console based terminal with any other, say graphical one, with possible support of swing/awt.
+5. A **Terminal** interface is introduced to let us tomorrow swap current console based terminal with any other, say graphical one, with possible support of swing/awt.
-6. Terminal is updated only and only through ScreenController which manages Screen State and gets updated on receiving specific events from various part of code.
+6. Terminal is updated only and only through **ScreenController** which manages **ScreenState** and gets updated on receiving specific events from various part of code.
-7. MenuItem interface tells which Items be appeared as options list to let user chose one from.
-Some examples are, Topics, Actions, Snapshots which implement the MenuItem interface.
+7.	**MenuItem** interface tells which Items be appeared as options list to let user chose one from.
+Some examples are, **Topic**, **Action**, **Snapshot** which implement the MenuItem interface.
+8. Topics should implement **FightStrategy** interface to provide a finer algorithm to simulate the impact of flight on player's resources.

 # Modules